 The BEST Mexican Hot Chocolate

 Learn how to make traditional Mexican hot chocolate using chocolate tablets or disks.
-This recipe is vegan and has a spiked option!
+This recipe is vegan, perfect for a chocolate lover and there’s also a spiked option!

-The weather has changed and autumn has arrived.
+The weather is changing and autumn is arriving.

 So far my first seasonal cravings have been for warm, soft, airy pan de muerto and a frothy cup of chocolate caliente.